By Ben Dalling, Portfolio Manager, Financials

 Figure 1 – Platform FUA share: Independents vs Banks & AMP

-HUB’s superior technology and non-bank aligned offering means it is winning significant market share from Bank aligned platforms, driving funds onto its platform.
-As a technology based business, now that the majority of the technology has been built costs will grow much more slowly than revenues and as a result margin expansion will be rapid.
+HUB’s superior technology and non-bank aligned offering mean it is winning significant market share from Bank aligned platforms, driving funds onto its platform.
+As a technology-based business, now that the majority of the technology has been built costs will grow much more slowly than revenues and as a result margin expansion will be rapid.
 We estimate that for every dollar of revenue HUB earns going forward, more than 70% will fall to the pre-tax profit line.

 The planners using HUB have an average of $6m of client funds on the platform vs an industry average of $40m per platform per advisor.
 This means that HUB can materially grow its Funds Under Advice on the platform simply by increasing penetration into its existing planner base.
 This will occur organically as the business matures and planners and their clients become more comfortable using the platform.
 Whilst the stock has performed strongly over the past 3 years, we see HUB as a multi-year growth story and therefore expect continued returns for investors in the years ahead.